Judge Debra Nelson has ruled in favor of NBC in a defamation lawsuit filed by George Zimmerman.

 The network ended up firing three producers.

-Still, attorneys for NBC argued Thursday that the First Amendment protects their reporting, because the reports aired about a month after the shooting, and by that time, George Zimmerman was already a "public figure."
+In a hearing Thursday, June 19, attorneys for NBC argued the First Amendment protects their reporting, because the reports aired about a month after the shooting, and by that time, Zimmerman was already a "public figure."

-Seminole County Circuit Judge Debra Nelson ruled Thursday Zimmerman could not continue to pursue damages against a reporter formerly with an NBC Miami station, because that reporter was not legally notified of the suit ahead of time.
+During that hearing, Nelson ruled Zimmerman could not continue to pursue damages against a reporter formerly with an NBC Miami station, because that reporter was not legally notified of the suit ahead of time.
 Zimmerman sued NBC before his criminal trial last year, accusing the network of airing several reports he says were edited to portray Zimmerman as racist.